-Okay.
-So here's the last thing I want to tell you, that as I've done this work, I've started to think just slightly more consciously about my future self, not like I should and trying to guilt trip myself and using willpower.
-But I'm just a little bit more thoughtful of my future self, as my present self has been kinder to my past self especially when she hasn't done what I wish she would have done.
-I'm going to give you an example.
+Okay, so here's the last thing I wanna tell you, that as I've done this work, I've started to think just slightly more consciously about my future self.
+Not like I should and trying to guilt trip myself and using willpower, but just like, I'm just like a little bit more thoughtful of my future self as my present self has been kinder to my past self, especially when she hasn't done what I wish she would have done.

-When I go to church now most days I remember to grab myself some kind of cold beverage to leave in the car.
-I leave it in the car, I go to church, church is two hours.
-I get out of church, there's a nice fresh cold beverage waiting for me and I say, "Thanks past Jody for leaving me a drink."
-It's exactly what I want right now as I drive home from church.
-Little tiny things I'm starting to do that are just very thoughtful to future me.
-Because of course as I mend my relationship with myself I'm suddenly more thoughtful and considerate of myself.
+Let me give you an example.
+When I go to church now, most days I remember to grab myself some kind of cold beverage to leave in the car.
+I leave it in the car, I go to church, church is two hours, I get out of church, there's a nice, fresh, cold beverage waiting for me.
+And I say, "Thanks, past Jody, for leaving me a drink.
+It's exactly what I want right now as I drive home from church."
+Like little tiny things I'm starting to do that are just very thoughtful to future me.
+Because of course, as I mend my relationship with myself, I'm suddenly more thoughtful and considerate of myself.

-This morning I woke up a little bit earlier than I normally do in and I thought, I might just lay here and scroll social media or something.
+This morning, I woke up a little bit earlier than I normally do.
+And I thought, I just lay here and scroll social media or something.
 And then I thought, or I could get up and exercise.
-Often I will exercise after I get the kids home from school before dinner but I thought, if I just do it now, then future me will have that free time to not have to exercise and I did.
-And I'm not much of a morning exerciser but I think the reason that it's so much easier for me to do is because I'm being so much kinder to myself.
+Often I will exercise after I get the kids home from school before dinner, but I thought, if I just do it now, then future me will have that free time to not have to exercise.
+And I did.
+And I'm not much of a morning exerciser, But I think the reason that it's so much easier for me to do is because I'm being so much kinder to myself.

-I'm kinder to my past self when she doesn't do it, instead of being mad at her I say.
-"It's okay that you slept in today.
+I'm kinder to my past self when she doesn't do it.
+Instead of being mad at her, I say, it's okay that you slept in today.
 I'm going to exercise now for future me.
-As I'm kinder to my past self then I'm kinder to my future self.
-And this is a huge win.
-Don't get me wrong, I'm not perfect at it.
-I'm not perfect at it, sometimes I still want to judge myself but it's getting easier.
-It's becoming more natural, it's so crazy, give it a try.
+Right?
+As I'm kinder to my past self then I'm kinder to my future self and this is a huge win don't get me wrong I'm not perfect at it I'm not perfect at it sometimes I still want to judge myself but it's getting easier.
+It's becoming more natural.
+It's so crazy.

-Separate out your past self from your present self, be kind and loving and be willing to just endure any consequences that past you has created because you love past you, and you will start loving future you and present you even more as you do.
-I'm serious, it works like magic.
-Please come to Instagram or whatever, Instagram is where I am mostly on social.
-I'm on
+Give it a try.
+Separate out your past self from your present self.
+Be kind and loving and be willing to just endure any consequences that past you has created because you love past you and you will start loving future you and present you even more as you do.
+I'm serious it works like magic.

-Facebook and things but mostly Instagram.
+Please come to Instagram or whatever.
+Instagram is where I am mostly on social.
+I'm on Facebook and things but mostly Instagram.
 Come and tell me.
 I want to hear how it goes if you try it out.

-Alright, you're amazing, I love you, thanks for listening, I'll see you next time.
+All right.
+You're amazing.
+I love you.
+Thanks for listening.
+I'll see you next time.